Images

 Security recommendation

-GNOME and Sway (Silverblue and Sericea images, respectively) secure privileged Wayland protocols like screencopy.
-This means that on environments outside of GNOME and Sway, applications can access screen content of the entire desktop.
+GNOME, KDE Plasma, and Sway (Silverblue, Kinoite, and Sericea images, respectively) secure privileged Wayland protocols like screencopy.
+This means that on environments outside of GNOME, KDE Plasma, and Sway, applications can access screen content of the entire desktop.
 This implicitly includes the content of other applications.
-It's primarily for this reason that Silverblue and Sericea images are recommended.
-A commit submitted by secureblue to fix this in KDE is scheduled to land in Plasma 6.4 (discussion, PR).
-Cosmic has plans to fix this.
+It's primarily for this reason that Silverblue, Kinoite, and Sericea images are recommended.
+COSMIC has plans to fix this.

 In addition, GNOME also provides weak thumbnailer sandboxing in Gnome Files, which is an effort to mitigate attacks via thumbnailers.
 No environment aside from GNOME provides any thumbnailer sandboxing.